jedbrown/git-fat/README.md

 * Gracefully handle unmanaged files when the filter is called (either legacy files or files matching the pattern that should some reason not be treated as fat).
-* Don't append the [filter "fat"] section to .git/config if it doesn't already exist.